alsm6169/docker-learn/README.md

 and docker006.

 # What can be done next?
-This based can be used to enhance the application as follows:
+This application base can be further enhanced as follows:
 - Instead of providing a single ticker (e.g. GOOG for google), provide an input file containing list of tickers
 - Enhance the program to scrape (or via API) get earnings results and other parameters from company website or other source
 - Use business intelligence tools like PowerBI, Tableau to build analytics